 The Kansas City Public Works Streets and Traffic Division is taking a fresh look at the roadways of Kansas City.

-Through modern traffic engineering and focus on the changing face of our neighborhoods, business districts and social hubs, we can reconfigure streets to represent the needs of citizens and visitors to Kansas City.
+Through modern traffic engineering and focus on the changing demographics of our neighborhoods, business districts and social hubs, we can reconfigure streets to represent the needs of citizens and visitors to Kansas City.
 Public Works partners with citizens and stakeholders to ensure safe, efficient access for drivers, pedestrians and bicyclists.
 Through implementing the right solution in the right place at the right time, we can change how Kansas City moves.

 The Kansas City Public Works Department carefully monitors each of the city’s 855 intersections to ensure safe, efficient travel for drivers, bicyclists and motorists.
 Traffic control changes with the changing needs of an area.
 Public Works traffic engineers observe vehicular, bicycle and pedestrian traffic at intersections, collect accident data and use guidelines established by the City and the Federal Highway Association to determine what traffic control best serves a given intersection.

-Traffic control Options
+Traffic Control Options

 The Public Works Department uses a range of traffic control options throughout the City.
 Effective traffic control ensures that drivers, cyclists and pedestrians can access a roadway safely and conveniently.